VictorPelaez/coral-reef-optimization-algorithm/README.md

 ### Results for feature selection problem

 This example uses a database which was created to identify a voice as male or female (binary target), based upon acoustic properties of the voice and speech.
-Originally, it contains 20 features and I added 10 noisy ones at the end
+Originally, it contains 20 features and I added 10 noisy ones at the end.
+More examples in this [notebook] (https://github.com/VictorPelaez/coral-reef-optimization-algorithm/cro/test.ipynb)

 ```python